ddev/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-globe-16: global | `false` | Can `true` or `false`.

 When `true`, more secure hardened images are used for an internet deployment.
 These do not include sudo in the web container, and the container is run without elevated privileges.
-Generally used with the [casual hosting](../topics/hosting.md) feature.
+Generally used with the [non-traditional hosting](../topics/hosting.md) feature.

 ## `use_letsencrypt`